Why Use a Gravel Calculator for Your Aquarium

 Fine Sand | ≈ 1 600 |

 Figures represent loosely poured, rinsed substrate.
-Compaction, moisture, and grain shape can shift the actual density by ± 5 %.
-Always check the manufacturer’s label if an exact value is provided; enter that number in the calculator for the most accurate result.
+Compaction, moisture, and grain shape can shift actual density by ± 5 %.
+Always check the manufacturer’s label for exact values.

-- Create a front-to-back slope.
-Start shallow at the front glass, then add more substrate toward the rear.
-The gradient gives plants extra root depth, hides equipment bases, and adds depth to the scene.
+- Create a front‑to‑back slope.
+Start shallow at the front glass, then add more substrate toward the rear for depth and plant root space.

 - Lock slopes in place with structure.
-Low retaining walls of lava rock, wood, or plastic mesh keep gravel from sliding forward during water changes or playful digging.
+Low retaining walls of lava rock or plastic mesh keep gravel from sliding during water changes.

 - Rinse thoroughly before the first pour.
-A quick bucket wash removes dust that would cloud the water and clog filter pads.
+A quick bucket wash removes dust that would cloud the water and clog filters.

 - Cap nutrient soils with plain gravel.
-A one-centimetre cover of inert quartz prevents clay or aqua soil from floating while letting roots reach nutrients.
+A 1 cm cover of quartz prevents clay from floating.

 - Plant with long tweezers.
-Tools slip stems into place without disturbing the bed, reducing murk and protecting delicate tips.
+Place stems without disturbing the bed for clear water.

-- Vacuum in short, gentle passes.
-Hover the siphon just above the surface to lift debris while leaving beneficial bacteria on the grain.
+- Vacuum in gentle passes.
+Lift debris while leaving beneficial bacteria intact.

 Frequently Asked Questions